 How might I introduce a more inclusive entry point to Duolingo for intermediate language learners?

 problem statement: placement tests miss the mark for a niche of language learners

 Duolingo is a resource for users looking to learn a new language, but those who already have intermediate skills may find it limiting.
 To explore this further, I signed up for Duolingo as if I was a first-time user.
-Let’s take a look at what I will call the on-boarding process.

 These screenshots highlight Duolingo’s current onboarding process for users who already speak some Japanese.